WaveDashShine/docker-vpn-torrent/README.md

 >PIA users - The URL to download the OpenVPN configuration files and certs is: https://www.privateinternetaccess.com/openvpn/openvpn.zip

->Once you have downloaded the zip (normally a zip as they contain multiple ovpn files) then extract it to `root/docker/config/openvpn/` folder (if that folder doesn't exist then start and stop the docker container to force the creation of the folder).
+>Once you have downloaded the zip (normally a zip as they contain multiple ovpn files) then extract it to `/<bound host volume location>/docker/config/openvpn/` folder (if that folder doesn't exist then start and stop the docker container to force the creation of the folder).

 >If there are multiple ovpn files then please delete the ones you don't want to use (normally filename follows location of the endpoint) leaving just a single ovpn file and the certificates referenced in the ovpn file (certificates will normally have a crt and/or pem extension).